 • Xiao Hu, Biophysics, Polymer Physics, Biomedical Engineering

 • Eduardo Flores, Theoretical High Energy Physics

 The Department of Physics and Astronomy is located on the first floor of Science Hall on the campus of Rowan University.
 The core of our facilities includes seven well-equipped teaching labs and eight state-of-the-art research labs.
-Astronomy education also relies upon the use of a rooftop observatory housing a 16" DFM telescope, and the Edelman Planetarium with a Spitz dome, Spitz 1024 star projector, all-sky slide projection system, and three video projectors.
-Two additional general purpose classrooms and many student centered spaces including a large atrium and many comfortable student work spaces round out the space available for physics education in Science Hall.
+Astronomy education also relies upon the use of a rooftop observatory housing a 16" DFM telescope, and the Edelman Planetarium with a Spitz full-dome projection system.
+General purpose classrooms and many student centered spaces including a large atrium and many comfortable student work spaces round out the space available for physics education in Science Hall.

 We have eight active research facilities which foster student/faculty collaborative research including labs for Magnetics, Physical Properties, Thin Film Fabrication, Microscopy, Ultrafast Spectroscopy, Laser Cooling, Computational Physics, and Astronomy and Astrophysics.
 Each is outfitted with state-of-the-art equipment.
 We have been fortunate to purchase several new pieces of equipment through a mixture of NSF equipment grants (DMR0216795 and DMR0114073), a major state grant from the Commission on Higher Education, a major grant from NASA and additional internal funding.
 Below are links to sites containing information about each of the research programs and activities undertaken within the facilities.